anishashok/rawIQ/README.md

 If you are using Windows 7 or higher, or using GNU/Linux with Wine installed, you can use the protobuf build uploaded.
 Max input file size for protoc: 512Mbyte.

 In Linux, you can simply download protobuf by running sudo apt-get protobuf-compiler.
 However, the maximum input file size for this protoc build is 64Mbyte.
-(Python scripts will work properly regardlessly)
+(Python scripts will work properly)

 Miscellaneous Notes:
 -*.proto file also serves as a documentation of the RAW IQ / PSD protobuf file structures.
-I recommend reading those files to understand what kind of metadata can be stored into the files.
+We recommend reading those files to understand what kind of metadata can be stored into the files.

 -To convert a timestamp with "scale: TICKS" into a UNIX timestamp, one can simply divide it by 10000000.
 (Note that this is a special case.
 The timestamp stored in protobuf-net format is already adjusted to start at 1970/01/01 00:00AM.)